Skip to content

 Conclusion

-Transformer choice should reflect RF reality — not geometry.
+Transformer choice should reflect RF reality, not just antenna geometry.

 Mini-FAQ